 It’s always fun to learn something new!
 So I recently started researching how to indoor garden.
-My interest sparked from the last couple months of staying home and wanting more greenery inside my home.
+My interest sparked during the quarantine of staying home and wanting more greenery inside my home.
 There are other important reasons for example, apartment living or extreme seasonal weather.
 I chose to grow a mini fruit and veggie garden from Urban Leaf which came with great directions for getting started and how to have a healthy indoor garden.

 I actually have both an outdoor and indoor garden so I can’t wait to see what I enjoy better.
 My outdoor garden which you can read more about here, is doing fabulous!
 We have grown many different sized tomatoes, zucchini and basil.
 I love going out to harvest and support the farm to table concept on a mini scale.

 Benefits of an Indoor Garden

 What is the benefits of gardening?
 I think there are many benefits to having an indoor garden just like I learned from my outdoor garden.
 In my opinion, the outdoor garden is more difficult to manage due to bugs and pests that want to eat at the leaves and produce.
 Although indoors most likely you will have a much smaller scaled variety and size of produce.
 So there are benefits to both the indoor and outdoor food garden.
 I would recommend starting both and then you will know!
 I’ve listed some benefits below.

 - Air quality will improve-since plants take in carbon dioxide and produce oxygen they will help improve the air quality and potentially help with air filtration

 - Year round harvesting-it’s so convenient to have the indoor garden available year round for mini produce and herbs to help save money and trips to the grocery store

 - Organic healthy produce-it’s very satisfying to know exactly where your produce and herbs come from and that they have been grown organically without any pesticides